-Vessels are the most important part of the maritime work.
+Vessels are the most important part of maritime work.
 Without them, the maritime industry would not exist.
 Vessels come in all shapes and sizes, ranging from tugboats to large tankers.
-Despite the differences in size, however, maritime vessel injuries poses risks to seamen especially if the ship isn’t in safe, working condition.
+Despite the differences in size, however, maritime vessel injuries pose risks to seamen especially if the ship isn’t in safe, working condition.

 Charter boats account for hundreds of maritime accidents each year.
 While some of these accidents are due to unforeseen reasons that couldn’t be prevented, many charter boats happen due to inadequate training, leading to operator error and neglect.
 In other instances, broken and unsafe equipment aboard the boat causes serious accidents, leading to life-threatening injuries.

 Commercial diving is an inherently dangerous profession, and maritime workers face risks in both offshore and inshore waters.
 Not only are commercial divers at risk for injuries due to malfunctioning equipment, propeller cuts, and welding burns, but since these types of accidents are so severe, divers face a myriad of life-threatening consequences, including:

 Though crab fishing is a lucrative business, it has a well-earned reputation as one of the deadliest maritime jobs.
 Most crab fishermen work in remote and dangerous regions, including the waters off the coast of Alaska.
 While crab boat crews accept certain dangers as part of the job, many are injured aboard their vessels due to negligent owners who scrimp on maintenance and equipment upgrades for the sake of profit.